-Additionally, for non-verbal behaviour generation such as producing new movements for the arms, for instance useful for modules developed in WP6, ARI comes with the play_motion package that enables executing pre-defined motions.
-Some available gestures it can be do right now include waving, shaking hands, or bowing the head.
+Additionally, for non-verbal behaviour generation such as producing new movements for the arms, for instance useful for modules developed in WP6, ARI comes with the play_motion_builder package that allows to create new motions that the play_motion package can then execute.
+Some available gestures it can do right now include waving, shaking hands, or bowing the head.